National data collection and reporting

 To read more about My School, visit the 'My School' page of the ACARA website as well as My School website itself.

 NAPLAN and NAP sample assessment national reports

 ACARA publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
 These reports and information on them are available on ACARA’s National Assessment Program (NAP) website.

 Australian Schools List (ASL)

 Each year, ACARA publishes updated information on all registered schools currently operating in Australia on the Australian Schools List website.

 To report student outcomes data, nationally comparable student background data are needed.
 As agreed by education ministers, ACARA has developed the Data Standards Manual: Student Background Characteristics to provide information to assist schools and school systems to collect consistent student background information from parents.

 Student attendance data

-From the 2014 year onwards, nationally comparable student attendance data are also being collected, as set out in the National Standards for Student Attendance Data Reporting.
-All jurisdictions and sectors have agreed to provide student attendance data that comply with these standards, with the non-government sectors (independent and Catholic schools) complying with the standards from 2013 onwards; government schools in all jurisdictions except NSW from 2014.
+ACARA also publishes the National Standards for Student Attendance Data Reporting.
+All jurisdictions and sectors have agreed to provide nationally comparable student attendance data that comply with these standards.